 \subsection{Vision Transformer}

-Transformer, relying on self-attention mechanism~\cite{vaswani2017attention}, was first introduced in in the domain of natural language processing~\cite{vaswani2017attention,dai2019transformer,devlin2019bert,yang2019xlnet} and has been dominating the area ever since.
-In general, a transformer contains a multi-head self-attention (MHSA) module and a multi-layer perceptron (MLP), to model the contextual information within input sequences through global interaction.
-Recently, pioneer works such as ViT~\cite{dosovitskiy2021image} and DETR~\cite{carion2020end}, proposed to utilize transformers to solve vision problems, by representing images as sequences of patches.
-It has been shown that transformers are effective in tasks such as image classification~\cite{yuan2021tokens,wang2021pyramid}, object detection~\cite{carion2020end}, semantic/instance segmentation~\cite{SETR}, and video segmentation~\cite{wang2020end}.
-Specially, ViT~\cite{dosovitskiy2021image} proposed to cut the image into patches, which are then converted to sequences of features and used as inputs to the standard transformers.
-Differently, DETR~\cite{carion2020end} adopted the features output from CNNs as the input to transformers and the learned features are used for object detection.
-However, the exploration of transformers for crowd counting has been limited to regression of the total count~\cite{liang2021transcrowd}.
-In this paper, we demonstrate the power of transformers in point-supervised crowd counting setup, where persons are represented with a binary pixel-wise map.
+The transformer, relying on self-attention mechanism~\cite{vaswani2017attention}, was first introduced in natural language processing~\cite{vaswani2017attention}, and has been dominating this area ever since.
+In general, a transformer contains a {MHSA} module and a multi-layer perceptron (MLP), to model the contextual information within input sequences through global interaction.
+Recently, pioneer works such as ViT~\cite{dosovitskiy2021image} and DETR~\cite{carion2020end} utilize transformers to solve vision problems.
+Transformers have shown to be effective in tasks of image classification~\cite{dosovitskiy2021image}, object detection~\cite{carion2020end}, and semantic/instance segmentation~\cite{SETR}. {However, the exploration of transformers for crowd counting~\cite{liang2021transcrowd} has been limited.
+In this paper, we demonstrate the power of transformers in point-supervised crowd counting setup, where persons are represented with a dense map. }